NiLuJe/FBInk/README.md

 A tool to properly manipulate the bitdepth on eInk devices is also available, and can be built for e-Ink targets with `make fbdepth`.
 Its uninspired name is [`fbdepth`](https://github.com/NiLuJe/FBInk/blob/master/utils/fbdepth.c), and it's used by [KOReader](https://github.com/koreader/koreader) on Kobo & reMarkable to enforce a sane rotation and switch to a more efficient bitdepth.
 It has also been tested on Kindle, where rotation handling, at the very least, should be behaving properly.
 Do note that on FW 5.x, the stock GUI runs under X, and X will *not* like you rotating the fb from under its feet ;).
+If you want the smallest binary possible, make sure you build it alone, from a pristine source tree.

 There's also a fairly stupid [example](https://github.com/NiLuJe/FBInk/blob/master/utils/dump.c) showcasing the dump/restore API that can be built via `make dump`.
 Another stupid [demo](https://github.com/NiLuJe/FBInk/blob/master/utils/doom.c) based on the PSX Doom fire effect was implemented, to stress-test the EPDC in a mildly interesting manner.